aminotti/cheatsheet/rust.md

   None => println!("404"),
 }

-// Iterating over the Values
-for i in &v1 {
+// Iterating over the Values (borrow) for i in &v1 {
   println!("{i}");
 }